fivetran/python-fivetran/README.md

 # Fivetran SDK for Python

-`python-fivetran` is the official Fivetran SDK for the Python programming language.

-Check out our [CHANGELOG](https://github.com/fivetran-connorbrereton/python-fivetran/blob/master/CHANGELOG.md) for information about the latest bug fixes, updates, and features added to the SDK.
+Check out our [CHANGELOG](https://github.com/fivetran-connorbrereton/python-fivetran/blob/master/CHANGELOG.md) for information about the latest bug fixes, updates, and features added to the code snippets.

-It is advised that you read the [documentation](https://github.com/fivetran-connorbrereton/python-fivetran/blob/master/README.md) before using the SDK.
+It is advised that you read the [documentation](https://github.com/fivetran-connorbrereton/python-fivetran/blob/master/README.md) alongside the code snippets.

 ## Installation
 ```